To enhance life today these projects aim to have a direct benefit on the everyday lives of people affected by a brain tumour.

 Developing a self-management program

-According to Professor Sharp self-management (a person's active participation in rehabilitation to minimise adverse effects of illness and promote survival, health and well-being) can improve quality of life in people with conditions including cancer.
+According to Professor Sharp self-management (a person's active participation in rehabilitation to minimise adverse effects of illness and promote survival, health and well-being) can improve quality of life in people with a range of conditions including cancer. no-one has yet attempted to develop a self-management programme for brain tumour survivors.

 Primary Investigator: Professor Linda Sharp, Newcastle University